ElyasYassin/ImageToPoem/RL_Implementation/README.md

 <h2> Setup and Timeline </h2>
 <h3> Week 1: Setup </h3>
+- Create a dataset that pairs 200 free verses to 200 haikus using ChatGPT

-- Fine-tune the language model on poetry, specifically haikus, if needed. <br>
+- Fine-tune the language model on haikus, if needed. <br>
 - Integrate the syllable counter for syllabic accuracy. <br>
 - Develop the reward function and test initial criteria for semantic and structural constraints. <br>
 - Implement the Detector and Prompter modules. <br>